 Working together, Illinois hospitals and health systems have the opportunity to dismantle systemic racism in a way that no individual organization can.
 The Progress Report aims to highlight the important progress that organizations have already made as well as the work ahead.
-Therefore, we urge every Illinois hospital and health system to complete the Progress Report.
+Therefore, we urge every Illinois hospital and health system to complete this year's Progress Report, whether it is your first, second or third time doing so.
+Individually and as a hospital community, we are at a pivotal point in understanding how much we've accomplished in just a few years and where we go next.

-This Guidance Document is meant to facilitate completion of the Progress Report by providing relevant background information, such as ...
+This Guidance Document is meant to facilitate completion of the Progress Report by providing relevant background information, around:

-- The purpose of the Progress Report. - Detail regarding the development of the Progress Report. - The structure of the Progress Report. - · Key terminology used in the Progress Report. - Recommendations regarding a process for completing the Progress Report. - Resources available on subjects related to racial health equity.
+- The purpose of the Progress Report. - Detail regarding the development of the Progress Report. - The structure of the Progress Report. - Key terminology used in the Progress Report. - Recommendations regarding a process for completing the Progress Report. - Resources available on subjects related to racial health equity.